AFathi/NotchToolkit/README.md

 3. iPhone 8, 7, 6s and 6
 4. iPhone SE and 5s

-`NothcToolkit` is compatible with
+`NothcToolkit` requires

-1. iOS 11
+- iOS 11
-2. Swift 4
+- Swift 4

 The `NotchToolbar` has options that allow you change `background color, height, toolList icons Edge Inset, modes for statusBar & noStatusBar...etc.`